X

 While SDS and Red Crown Rot both infect seedlings at planting and display similar foliar scorch, one way to scout for it is looking for the stem symptoms.
 Unlike the red/maroon discoloration at the soil line Red Crown Rot causes, SDS-infected stems have a normal white pith and tan/brown discolored upper roots/lower stems.

 Additionally, soybeans exhibiting symptoms of SDS will likely hold their leaves until the yellowed, dead leaf material drop off, leaving only the petiole (the small leaf stem that attaches the leaflet to the main plant stem) attached to the main stem.
-However, plants exhibiting symptoms of Red Crown Rot will leave leaves crispy, curled and dead while still remaining attached.
+However, plants exhibiting symptoms of Red Crown Rot will leave leaves crispy, curled and dead while remaining attached.

-Protect Yield from SDS, SCN and Red Crown Rot in 2024
+Protect Yield from SDS, SCN and Red Crown Rot

-We recommend Saltro® fungicide seed treatment to protect against SDS, soybean cyst nematode (SCN) and Red Crown Rot*, in eligible states via a 2 (ee) label recommendation for Red Crown Rot suppression.
-The 2 (ee) label recommendation has been approved in AR, IL, IN, IA, KY, MO and TN.
+Saltro® fungicide seed treatment helps protect against SDS, soybean cyst nematode (SCN) and Red Crown Rot* in eligible states via a 2(ee) label recommendation for Red Crown Rot suppression.
+The 2(ee) label recommendation has been approved in AR, IL, IN, IA, KY, MO and TN.
+For more information about the advantages of Saltro, reach out to your local Syngenta retailer.

 *Syngenta supports a FIFRA Section 2(ee) recommendation for Saltro for suppression of Red Crown Rot in AR, IL, IN, IA, KY, MO and TN.
 Please see the Section 2(ee) recommendation to confirm that the recommendation is applicable in your state.
 The Section 2(ee) recommendation for Saltro should be in the possession of the user at the time of application.